 Regardless of the package that you choose we require a deposit of £2500 to secure your date.

-The remaining fee will be split, with 50% of the remaining balance due 6 months after the deposit due date and the remaining 50% due 12 weeks prior to your wedding.
+The remaining fee will be split, into two equal payments with the full balance due 12 weeks prior to your wedding.

 Catering fees are paid directly to the caterer.